 - Audiological evaluations

 - Cochlear implants

-During this time, you will acquire a thorough understanding of departmental philosophy and mission, and skills to identify and solve practice problems using policy development.
-You will learn the elements of performance improvement and participate in the process through departmental initiatives especially as they relate to patient safety.
+During this time, you acquire a thorough understanding of departmental philosophy and mission, and skills to identify and solve practice problems using policy development.
+You learn the elements of performance improvement and participate in the process through departmental initiatives, especially as they relate to patient safety.

-You will have the opportunity to participate in a monthly teleconference with audiologists from Mayo Clinic in Rochester and Jacksonville as research and clinical cases are presented.
+You have the opportunity to participate in a monthly teleconference with audiologists from Mayo Clinic's campuses in Rochester, Minnesota, and Jacksonville, Florida, as research and clinical cases are presented.

 In addition, a monthly multidisciplinary vestibular conference allows further education and integration.
-The Section of Audiology, in combination with the otolaryngology staff, also meets monthly for a journal group to discuss current research literature in their fields of interest.
+The Section of Audiology staff, in combination with the otolaryngology staff, also meets monthly for a journal group to discuss current research literature in their fields of interest.

 Grading or evaluation

 Mayo School of Health Sciences uses evaluative tools that include: